 Veracruz – Port City in Mexico

-I visited Veracruz, home to one of the oldest and largest ports in Mexico, in 2022 when I backpacked all the countries in Central America and was going home to Mexico City after 4 months away.
+I visited Veracruz, home to one of the oldest and largest ports in Mexico, in 2022 when I backpacked all the countries in Central America and was going home to Mexico City after four months away.
 Veracruz was my last stop.

-Letras of veracruz
+Letras of Veracruz

-The bus left at 8:30 pm and arrived at 11:30 am, and I jumped straight on an ADO bus to Veracruz.
+The bus left at 8.30 pm and arrived at 11.30 am, and I jumped straight on an ADO bus to Veracruz.

-ADO bus in mexico
+ADO bus in Mexico

 I took a room at the Hotel el Paraiso Express, a no-frills dump, but at 220 pesos (2022) a night, it was a real low-budget traveller’s gem and just 500 metres from the bus terminal.